Operation Twist raises Wall Street's borrowing cost

-NEW YORK (Reuters) - Wall Street firms are finding it more expensive to fund their holdings of more than $100 billion in short-dated U.S. government securities and if the Federal Reserve doubles down on its efforts to keep long-term interest rates low, it could pinch those firms more.
+NEW YORK, June 19 (Reuters) - Wall Street firms are finding it more expensive to fund their holdings of more than $100 billion in short-dated U.S. government securities and if the Federal Reserve doubles down on its efforts to keep long-term interest rates low, it could pinch those firms more.

 There are pressures coming from several directions, the main one being the Fed’s Operation Twist stimulus program.
 This is due to expire in less than two weeks but some say the central bank could decide to extend it at a policy meeting that ends on Wednesday.